dkassab/hands-on-with-kubernetes-gke/README.md

 # Hands on with Kubernetes Workshop Series - GKE

-The following repository will help you create a Kubernetes cluster running on Google Container Engine:
+The following repository will help you create a Kubernetes cluster running on Google Kubernetes Engine:

 1. Sign up for a Google Cloud account:
     1. FREE TRIAL: $300 of Google Cloud for 12 months https://cloud.google.com/free/
     2. FREE KUBERNETES TIER: up to 5 nodes of Google Container Engine (GKE) are free.
 Note the underlining Google Compute Engine counts towards the $300 from the FREE TRIAL.
     3. Keep the Google Cloud console open once you signed up: https://console.cloud.google.com/
 2. Click link to navigate in the Google Cloud Console to API Manager > Library https://console.cloud.google.com/apis/library.
-Enable the Compute Engine and Container Engine API
+Enable the Compute Engine and Kubernetes Engine API
 3. For this workshop we will use the Google Cloud Shell but you might want to consider installing the Google Cloud SDK later (available for Mac, Linux or Windows): https://cloud.google.com/sdk/ for a local command-line client.